Lod–Ashkelon railway: History

 The regular passenger service was introduced between Lod and Rehovot in 1990, then extended to Ashdod in 1992, and later to Ashkelon in 2005.
 Between 1999 and 2001, the section between Lod and Rehovot was converted to double track.

 In 2002–2003, a short 3-km-long branch line was built from Be'er Ya'akov railway station to the newly built Rishon LeZion HaRishonim railway station.
 This section is part of the future Rishon LeZion–Modi'in railway, which, beginning in 2021, is being extended further westwards to Rishon LeZion Moshe Dayan railway station on the Ayalon railway, as well as eastwards, in the median of highway 431, towards Modi'in and the high-speed railway to Jerusalem.

 In 2013, the Coastal railway was connected to the Lod–Ashkelon railway, enabling a direct passenger service from Tel Aviv and the north of Israel to Ashdod and Ashkelon, without going through Lod.
 From Yad Mordechai, the southern end of the Lod–Ashkelon railway, the line has been extended to Beersheba through the northern Negev.
 This extension was completed in 2015.

 In 2021 the section between Ashdod and Ashkelon was electrified the using an overhead line 25 kV 50Hz AC system.
 The section between Lod and Rehovot was electrified in 2022, while the remainder of the line, between Rehovot and Ashdod, is expected to undergo electrification in 2023.

 Future plans

-As of 2022, the section between Rehovot and Pleshet (near Ashdod) is the one of the few railways in central Israel still consisting of only single track.
+As of 2022, the section between Rehovot and Pleshet (near Ashdod) is one of the few railways in central Israel still consisting of only single track.
 Works to double track the section between Rehovot and Yavne are expected to be completed in late 2022.
 The last remaining single track portion, an approximately 3km section between Yavne and Pleshet will be rebuilt at a later date as double track, partially-underground within a widened Route 410, and include a relocated and expanded Yavne East railway station.